stateful/docs.runme.dev/docs/guide/helm.md

 The `helm install` command installs a Helm chart into your Kubernetes cluster.
 When you run `helm install`, you specify the release name, the chart name (either local or from a repository), and any necessary configuration values or overrides.
 Helm fetches the specified chart from the repository (if not already locally available) and installs it into your cluster, creating a new release.

-the `helm install` section of this guide installs the  Kubernetes Ingress controller & checks the status of the deployment to make sure everything is installed appropriately.
+The `helm install` section of this guide installs the  Kubernetes Ingress controller & checks the status of the deployment to make sure everything is installed appropriately.

 ![helm status](../../static/img/guide-page/runme-helm-status.png)